-Uber IPO price sets company value at roughly $82B
+Uber IPO price values ride-sharing co. at $82 billion

-Uber Technologies Inc. is leaning toward pricing its initial public offering at $45 a share, below the midpoint of its expected range, according to people familiar with the matter, in the largest new issue in five years.
+Uber Technologies Inc. priced its initial public offering at $45 a share, per Dow Jones.
+That's below the midpoint of its expected range, but is still the largest new issue in five years.

 Continue Reading Below